openvinotoolkit/open_model_zoo/models/public/ssd-resnet34-1200-onnx/ssd-resnet34-1200-onnx.md

 The `ssd-resnet-34-1200-onnx` model is a multiscale SSD based on ResNet-34 backbone network intended to perform object detection.
 The model has been trained from the Common Objects in Context (COCO) image dataset.
 This model is pretrained in PyTorch\* framework and converted to ONNX\* format.
 For additional information refer to [repository](https://github.com/mlperf/inference/tree/master/v0.5/classification_and_detection).

-The model input is a blob that consists of a single image of 1x3x1200x1200 in RGB order.

-The model output is a typical vector containing the tracked object data, as previously described.
-Note that the "class_id" data is now significant and should be used to determine the classification for any detected object.

 ## Example

 ## Specification